Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Spawn Object

-Use to spawn an object.
+Spawns the given object.
 The spawned object has the same name of its instance, but they are threated as different objects.

 ![Spawn Object node](https://github.com/armory3d/armory_wiki_images/raw/master/logic_nodes/object/LNSpawnObjectNode.jpg)